alex391/hide-cursor/README.md

 # hide-cursor
-A chrome (and probably Firefox eventually) extension that hides the cursor 100% of the time
+A chrome (and Firefox eventually) extension that hides the cursor.